kevinbcarpenter/restful-with-billions/README.md

     - Testing our own service.
 - Bridging between the client and the server.
     - Consuming one service, transform, provide for our own services.
+- Best practices with REST and lessons learned overall.

 Findings:
 - Ease of integration.